Hackney Special Educational Needs and Disabilities (SEND) and Inclusion 3 Year Strategy

 As the final part of the co-production process, and to help refine this final draft document, we want to check that we have understood what you have told us and that it represents the issues and challenges that you feel we should be focusing on.

-We would like you to read this draft of the strategy before telling us your thoughts on the proposed vision statement and five overarching priorities that have emerged from the co-production process.
+We would like you to download the pdf of the draft strategy to read before telling us your thoughts on the proposed vision statement and five overarching priorities that have emerged from the co-production process.
 We are also sharing for comment our collective definition of Inclusion and the key outcomes we want to see delivered.
 We would like to know if there is anything that could be made clearer and if there are any important issues that may have been missed.

 The vision statement and priorities